Isigar/relisoft_core/objects.md

 ### Create object

 With rcore you can simply create a model without the need of requesting model or anything else, rcore will request model and will set model as no longed needed when its work is done.
-You can create networked object which will see all players.
+You can create networked object which all players will see.

 You can use for name as well string name of object like 'prop\_car\_door\_01' or hash.